I was born in the Wild Wild West.

 He was a greedy man and wanted to

-My dad was good with a gun,
+My dad was good with the gun,

-even though he was not real fast.
+even though he was not fast.

 When I was five years old,